ga-wdi-boston/ruby-solid-study/study.md

 ## Refactorings

-Pick a few design heuristics.
-Describe some common, named refactorings you can use approach a good design.
+Describe some common, named refactorings you can use to approach a good design.

 ```md
 <!-- your answer here -->